vladsaveliev/sequana/doc/developers.rst

 If you have several samples in a pipeline and the pipeline creates *N* HTML reports and / or summary.json files thanks to the module report (see above), there is a high probability that you also want to have a multi summary.

 We decided to use multiqc (http://multiqc.info/) for that purpose.

 We consider the example used here above with the pipeline named **pipeline_count**.
 We suppose that the output is also made of a **summary_count_SAMPLE.json** file created for each sample.
-Let us assume you took care of creating a nice HTML page (optional).
+Let us assume you took care of creating a nice individual HTML pages (optional).

-Now, you wish to create a multiQC report.
-This means you want to retrieve automatically the file summary_count_SAMPLE.json.
+Now, you wish to create a multiQC report to summarize those individual sample analysis.
+This means you want to retrieve automatically the file sequana_summary_count_SAMPLE.json.
+Note that they may be named differently; for instance, sample/sequana_summary.json

-In ./sequana/multiqc add a file called pipeline_count.py
+In ./sequana/multiqc directoty, add a file called pipeline_count.py

 - Take as example the already existing file such as pacbio_qc.py
-- update the __init__.py to add the search pattern for your input (here summary_count*.json)
+- update the sequana/multiqc/__init__.py to add the search pattern for your input (here summary_count*.json)
 - In the setup.py, add the entry point following the example of pacbio_qc
 - In the ./test/multiqc add a test in test_multiqc.py

+To create the summary, we provide a convienent class in summary.Summary.

 .. _dev_singularity: